litvinab/cronos/README.md

 # cronos

-Simple dockerized cron which can call other docker containers.
+Simple dockerized cron which can call other dockerized services

 # Local CLI calls